bariskislak/courier-tracker/README.md

 | `REDIS_HOST`  | Redis server hostname       | `localhost`                        |
 | `REDIS_PORT`  | Redis server port           | `6379`                             |

-These values can be updated in the `.env` file (used by Docker Compose) or directly in the `application.properties`.
+Make sure the `.env` file is in the root of your project directory, and the application will load these values during runtime.

 ---

 ## Testing the Application

 1. Use **Postman** or **cURL** to interact with the RESTful API endpoints provided by the backend.
-2. Also you can use http://localhost:8080/swagger-ui/index.html after successfully run the application on your local
+2. Also you can use http://localhost:8080/swagger-ui/index.html after successfully running the application on your local
 3. Automated tests can be run using:

    ```bash